1899 by Histoires de Parfums

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-1899 is a popular perfume by Histoires de Parfums for men and was released in 2013.
+A popular perfume by Histoires de Parfums for men, released in 2013.
 The scent is spicy-sweet.
 It is still in production.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.